arimboor/arimboor.github.io/_posts/2024-06-26-DE-YARA-Rule-Engineering-Modules.md

 ### Define Modifiers

+To define a string pattern within a rule, the string itself must be declared as a variable.
+You can use special keywords a.k.a `modifiers`, to instruct the YARA engine on how to handle these string patterns.
+Some of the common modifiers I’ve used when writing rules are listed below.
+As mentioned multiple times in this series, refer to the official YARA documentation for more detailed and up-to-date information.

 **Keyword**	|**String Types**|	**Notes**|
-ascii	|Text, Regex	| match ASCII characters nocase	|Text, Regex	| Ignore case wide	|Text, Regex	| match UTF16 (0x00 - null bytes) characters fullword	|Text, Regex	| match only if delimited by non-alphanumeric characters xor	| Text	| XOR text string with single byte keys base64	| Text	| Convert to base64 strings base64wide	|Text	|Convert to base64 strings, then match UTF16 (0x00 - null bytes) characters
+ascii	|Text, Regex	| match ASCII characters nocase	|Text, Regex	| Ignore case, Text strings in YARA are case-sensitive by default wide	|Text, Regex	| match UTF16 characters,typical in many executable binaries fullword	|Text, Regex	| match only if delimited by non-alphanumeric characters xor	| Text	| search for strings with a single byte XOR applied to them base64	| Text	| search for strings that have been base64 encoded base64wide	|Text	|search for strings that have been base64 encoded & apply Wide